 If you are going to allow pets in your rental space, you might want to consider asking your tenant to purchase pet insurance.
 Pet insurance can cover the cost of a variety of health issues an animal might face.
 If you have pets and will be welcoming a tenant into your home, investing in pet insurance can help to protect your pet in a variety of situations.

 Pet liability insurance is an add-on that would cover damage or injury caused by the pet.
 This could be damage to a person or to structures that exist on the property.
 While pet insurance is an added cost, it is a worthwhile investment for serious pet owners.

 Providing thorough documentation is the best way to protect you and your tenant.
 This documentation can cover the state of the house, the expectations you have for the term of the lease, and more.

 Writing up a lease or a rental agreement is not always easy.
 Many people find that it is best to purchase a template off of the internet to start from instead of starting from scratch.

 You can also consult with a lawyer in your area if you want to make sure you have a thorough lease agreement for your tenant to sign.

-When your tenant moves out, you should also perform a walkthrough to see what damages may have been caused over the lease term.
-You may need to use a portion of the security deposit to make repairs if the damages are extensive.
+Similarly, when your tenant decides to move out, it is important to perform a walkthrough to assess any damages that may have occurred during the lease term.
+If substantial damages are identified, you might need to utilize a portion of the security deposit to cover the repair costs.